Simon Bridges: MP expenses saga

 At a press conference on 15 October 2018, Bridges implied that National MP Jami-Lee Ross had leaked his (Bridges's) expenses.
 Bridges cited a PwC report which strongly suggested that Ross had been the leaker, based on text messages sent to a Radio New Zealand reporter, the Speaker of the House, and a police officer in the Botany electorate during the leak.
 Bridges also rejected claims made by Ross in a series of tweets alleging that Bridges had been trying to pin the blame on him for questioning his leadership decisions.
 Bridges also indicated that National would seek disciplinary action against Ross.

 On 16 October 2018, Ross alleged that Bridges had violated election law several times, including accepting an illegal NZ$100,000 donation in May 2018, which Ross claimed that Bridges had told him to cover up.
 The donation came from a businessman, Yikun Zhang, connected to the Chinese Communist Party.
 In addition, Ross alleged that Bridges and Deputy Leader Paula Bennett had tried to smear him with allegations that he had sexually harassed several women.
-Bridges publicly denied Ross' allegations as baseless and said it was a matter for the police.
+Bridges publicly denied Ross's allegations as baseless and said it was a matter for the police.
 That same day, the National Party caucus voted to expel Ross for disloyalty.
 Ross announced his intention to stay in parliament as an independent MP.

 On 29 January 2020, the Serious Fraud Office filed criminal charges against four people in relation to an alleged NZ$100,000 donation paid into a National Party electorate bank account.
 Bridges stated neither he nor anyone from National Party are among those who have been charged in relation to the donation allegations.
 The Serious Fraud Office launched an investigation on 12 March 2019, after police referred on a complaint made by Ross.